nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 - Maximum amount for each cashflow and total balance that the program can hold is 999,999,999,999.99
 - Minimum amount for each cashflow and total balance that the program can hold is -999,999,999,999.99
 - Total Balance, Income balance, and Expense balance are different entities where the latter two do not have the same limitations.
-- Maximum value for recurrence is 2,147,483,647, the maximum number an `int` can hold.
+- Maximum value for recurrences and indexes is 2,147,483,647, the maximum number an `int` can hold.

 ### Add cashflow